Tutorial: Using two-factor authentication to protect SSH logins

 If the computer that you are logging into isn't hardened against brute-force login attempts, you can enable rate-limiting for the authentication module.
 By default, this limits attackers to no more than 3 login attempts every 30s.
 Do you want to enable rate-limiting (y/n) y

 Before we go any further, it’s best to work in multiple SSH connections in multiple terminals beyond this point.
-If you try this using only a single terminal, you might misconfigure SSH and lock yourself out of your VPS.
+If you try this using only a single terminal and SSH connection, you might accidentally lock yourself out of your VPS due to misconfiguration in your SSH settings.
 By keeping one SSH connection active and using a second terminal to test these new settings, you can always make further tweaks or roll back to a setting that works.

-In order to enable using these codes via SSH, you need to edit the
+In order to enable these codes via SSH, edit the

-/etc/pam.d/sshd file and add the following line in at the beginning.
+/etc/pam.d/sshd file and add the following line at the beginning.

 auth required pam_google_authenticator.so